toast-php/unit/README.md

 ```

 That's it :) You may optionally speficy a `--filter=` parameter containing a
 regular expression.
-In that case only tests with matching descriptions will be
+In that case only tests with matching file names will be
 run.
 Filters are case-insensitive and `"@"` is used as a delimiter.

 ## Writing tests